lfogawa/pharmasolbackend/readme.md

 <br>

 📌 Acquisition of medicines for pharmacy stock.<br>
-✔️ Inclusion service for medicines in the pharmacy's stock.
+✔️ Service for adding medicines in a pharmacy's stock.
 When the pharmacy purchases medicines from suppliers, the respective quantities must be added to the stock.<br>
 - Endpoint: HTTP POST ⇒ /stocks<br>
 - Request:<br>
 Request body fields: cnpj, registerNumber, quantity<br>